Toni Iordache: Imprisonment

 In the early seventies Toni Iordache was arrested for possession of foreign currency, which was strictly forbidden in communist Romania.
 He reportedly wanted to buy a fur coat for his wife with it.
-Despite his high popularity and interventions in his favor he was sentenced to three years in jail.
-His imprisonment was kept undisclosed to the press, only his friends knew.
-During his time in jail he lost greatly in weight, but he recovered fast after his release and was able to resume his musical activity.
+Despite his high popularity and interventions in his favor, he was sentenced to three years in jail.
+His imprisonment was kept secret from the press; only his friends knew.
+During his time in jail he lost a lot of weight, but he recovered quickly after his release and was able to resume his musical activity.
 His time in jail was made easier by both his fellow inmates and guards that were very fond of him.

 Death

 Toni Iordache became seriously ill with diabetes.
 The doctors recommended to have his leg amputated, but the operation did not save his life.
 He died in February 1988.
 His friend and fellow musician Costel Vasilescu (also known as Costel Trompetistu') took care of the funeral.